niole/Table-Highlight-Subset/README.md

 1. set up directory tree
 2. Set up **package.json** by running **npm init** at the top level of the app.
 Keep hitting **enter** until you run out of options.
 This will result in an empty **package.json** file.
 3. Next, we will tell **npm** to download all of the dependencies for this application and save them in a **node_modules** directory.
-First we will install the necessary modules for using Gulp, the build system which will:
+We will install the necessary modules for using **Gulp**, a build system which will:
-  - transform our JSX files in to JS and save output in (...)
+  - transform our JSX files in to JS and save output in (directory name)
-  - copy our index.jade file from ... to ...
+  - copy our index.jade file from d(direct) to (direcotyr name)...
   - then it will watch for changes in all jade and JSX files (without gulp, we could have to do a lot more work every time we make changes to the app)
+  We will also install the necessary modules for using **Browserify**, a CommonJS loader which oversees dependency resolution and allows you to require modules on the client side of your app.

 ```
 npm install --save-dev gulp;